decentralized-identity/zkp-self-attestations/trust_models/general_trust_model.md

 ### 1.1 Credential Issuer (Identity Authority) – Outside Protocol Boundary
 - **Role:** The issuer digitally signs and issues credentials that attest to an individual's identity.
-- **Trust Basis:**
-    - Relies on secure key management (e.g., RSA or equivalent), reliable public key distribution (via trusted registries or PKI), proper key rotation, and robust digital signing methods.
+- **Trust Basis:** Relies on secure key management (e.g., RSA or equivalent), reliable public key distribution (via trusted registries or PKI), proper key rotation, and robust digital signing methods.
+Also includes verifier-specific considerations, such as isser reputation or regulatory compliance.
-    - Additional considerations, depending on Verifier requirements:
-      - Established reputation and compliance with relevant regulatory frameworks
-      - Adherence to periodic audits and certification requirements
 - **Assumption:** The underlying issuing infrastructure ensures the issuer's signatures are genuine, that the public key distribution remains uncompromised, and that accurate records of issued and revoked credentials are kept.

 *Note:* Although the signing and issuance process occurs outside the protocol boundary, the design of the protocol is informed by these processes.